carun/carun.github.io/content/essays/2025-06-05-why-agi-is-good.md

 Cars have been faster than humans for over a century.
 By pure logic, running should be dead.
 Why would anyone run when machines can move us a hundred times faster with no effort?

-Running is exploding right now.
-Marathons sell out in minutes.
+Running is exploding right now with marathons sell out in minutes.
 Ultramarathons through deserts and mountains attract thousands.
 Couch-to-5K apps have millions of users.
 Running culture is bigger than it has ever been in human history.

 We didn't care that machines are faster.
 We made it about human endurance.
 Personal bests.
 The stories of people pushing their limits.
 The sixty-year-old completing her first marathon.
 The father running alongside his disabled son.
 The community that forms at 6 AM on Saturday mornings in parks around the world.